8 Books That Are Love Letters to Women

 August 26 2022

-Women’s Equality Day is today!
-On this day 102 years ago, the 19th amendment was adopted, and women were officially given the right to vote.
-In celebration of the historic day, we’ve been feeling the need to read more stories focused around women at the center—and in control—of their own narratives.
-And, in these love letters to ladies, you’ll feel like you’re right there with them—through the good times and bad—as they navigate the complexities of being female at every season of life.
+After watching Barbie, we’ve been feeling the need to read more stories focused around women at the center—and in control—of their own narratives.
+And, in these love letters to ladies, you’ll feel like you’re right there with them—through the good times and bad—as they navigate the complexities and joys of womanhood at every season of life.

 The Fortunes of Jaded Women